hughesadam87/PAME/README.rst

 Dependencies
 ------------

 The full list of PAME's dependencies is in the `requirements.txt <https://github.com/hugadams/PAME/blob/master/requirements.txt>`_ file.
+You also may need to `install the QT backend <http://pyqt.sourceforge.net/Docs/PyQt4/installation.html>`.

 Support